Skip to main content

 This single test narrows your troubleshooting from "everything is broken" to a specific area.
 That saves time and money whether you're fixing it yourself or calling someone.

 • No zones work at all — The problem is upstream: water supply, master valve, or controller.
+Keep reading this guide.

 • One zone won't turn on — The problem is zone-specific: that zone's valve, solenoid, or field wire.
+We have a dedicated one-zone troubleshooting guide that covers the solenoid swap and diaphragm cleaning step by step.

 • Some zones work, some don't — Could be multiple solenoid failures, a partially broken common wire, or wiring damage affecting certain runs.